nickjalbert/design_docs/registry.rst

   * Find the components location based on its registry entry

+  * Ask if you'd like to install the component as the default in cases where there are multiple installed components of the same type.

-  * Download the component from github
+  * Download the component from Github

   * Merge the component requirements into the existing agent directory's requirements (TODO: and also install?)